ogbigboss/how-i-got-my-netflix-show-cancelled/DRAFT.md

 Particularly if your employees, my coworkers, are gossipping about me as a result.

-Sometimes, in my head, I see the meme of the cartoon _Arthur_, the one with the two frames, and the hands.
+Sometimes, in my head, I see images of memes of the cartoon _Arthur_, and I see his iconic yellow sweater, his fiery passion for justice, and I see the hands.

 Sometimes, I just see the hands.